Description

 2. Outside layer (MI_IceBlockBigOutside) Translucent mesh is rendered traditionally as a layer over the ice.

-This kind of materials are useful when you want to put some meshes into an ice cube and achieve good effects of refraction.
-Mesh will be rendered between the inside and outside layers.
+This kind of material is useful when you want to put some meshes into an ice cube and achieve good effects of refraction.
+The mesh will be rendered between the inside and outside layers.

 Half translucent ice based on two materials – mannequin mesh placed inside the ice.